Advertisement

 We carefully vet all products and services featured on mindbodygreen using our commerce guidelines.
 Our selections are never influenced by the commissions earned from our links.

-On a recent Tuesday at 9 a.m., I did the unthinkable.
+On a random Tuesday at 9 a.m., I did the unthinkable.
 I ate a milk chocolate bar for breakfast.
-Breaking off square by decadent square in the morning light felt rebellious, and I braced myself for a sugar high, an upset stomach, a day-long headache.
+Breaking off square by decadent square in the morning light felt rebellious, and I braced myself for a sugar high, an upset stomach and a day-long headache.
 But the crash never came.
-That's because the bar I was eating wasn't made from normal sugar or sugar substitute, but Supplant—a new type of sweetener made from plant fiber waste.

 Supplant has bigger plans than just fueling one hungry editor's morning writing sessions.
 The company aims to ease the unwanted health impacts of sugar while creating a more sustainable food system.

-How (and why) to make sugar from fiber.
+How (and why) to make sugar from fiber

 Supplant founder Thomas Simmons, Ph.D., first got the idea to start his company four years ago while working as a plant scientist.
-He was one of many researchers looking into ways to transform agricultural fibers1—the structural parts of plants that protect the seeds inside—into usable products.
+He was one of many researchers looking into ways to transform agricultural fibers—the structural parts of plants that protect the seeds inside—into usable products.

 As it stands now, we eat a relatively small portion of the food that we grow.
 Ninety percent of the time, plant fibers like the cobs of corn or the stalks of wheat are thrown away, burned, or used around the farm for things like animal bedding.

-These tough fibers1 are composed of sugar molecules that are held together in a way that is impossible for humans to digest, making them pretty worthless to us.
+These tough fibers are composed of sugar molecules that are held together in a way that is impossible for humans to digest, making them pretty worthless to us.
 But Simmons wondered if it was possible to give this material new value by breaking it down into edible sugars.

 He proved it's possible with Supplant.
-The product is made by physically crushing the plant fibers (sourced from farms in Europe) into smaller pieces—then recruiting fungi to break them down even further.
+The product is made by physically crushing the plant fibers (sourced from farms in Europe) into smaller pieces—and then recruiting fungi to break them down even further.
 These fungi produce enzymes that are uniquely equipped to break down the fiber on a molecular level, into chains that are short enough to resemble the sugar we're used to.

 The result is a white powder that tastes and acts just like table sugar but has half the calories.
-And, unlike other low-calorie sugar substitutes, it retains the natural properties of fiber (which most Americans2 aren't getting the recommended daily intake of): It's prebiotic with a relatively low glycemic index, meaning it's less likely to spike blood sugar than a typical sweet treat.
+And, unlike other low-calorie sugar substitutes, it retains the natural properties of fiber (which most Americans1 aren't getting the recommended daily intake of): It's prebiotic with a relatively low glycemic index, meaning it's less likely to spike blood sugar than a typical sweet treat.

 The chocolate bar on my desk, made in partnership with chef Thomas Keller, is the first product to launch using the healthier and more sustainable sugar, but likely not the last.

-A sweet future.
+A sweet future

 Making edible treats like Supplant is just one way we can repurpose fiber waste on farms in the future.
 Other companies are also starting to do so for things like sustainable biofuels and building materials.
 But, as Simmons tells mbg, plant fiber is "the most abundant renewable resource we have on the planet" and the more ways we can find to use it, the better.